changeworld/azure-docs.ja-jp/articles/application-gateway/application-gateway-create-probe-ps.md

 <properties
-   pageTitle="リソース マネージャーで PowerShell を使用して Application Gateway のカスタム プローブを作成する | Microsoft Azure" description="リソース マネージャーで PowerShell を使用して、Application Gateway のカスタム プローブを作成する方法の説明" services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"